 HON.
 RO F.Q.
-TUISAWAU.- ... to rectify and especially there are some constitutional amendments, we will be working together.
+TUISAWAU.- ... to rectify and especially there are some constitutional

 HON.
 M.D.
 BULITAVU.- Mr. Speaker, Sir, I rise to give my contribution to the motion that is before Parliament on the iTaukei Trust Fund Board 2019 Annual Report.